donal/jsconf-asia-2014-git-and-github-workshop/fork.md

 Now you have a working copy of the repository.

-*Donal says*: I always use the `git@` (= SSH) protocol for any repo I own.
+*Donal says*: I always use the `git@` (= `git://` over SSH) protocol for any repo I own.
 I find it easier to set up an SSH key than manage username/password.
+It's faster and less flakier than the `https://` protocol.

-By the way, never use the `git://` protocol.
+By the way, never use the `git://` protocol by itself.
 It doesn't have authentication (and isn't supported in GitHub anyway).